sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-to-build-a-fanbase-as-an-independent-artist.md

 cover = { image = "/images/How to Build a Fanbase as an Independent Artist.png" }
 +++

-# How to Build a Fanbase as an Independent Artist

 Many independent artists spend years trying to gain more streams, followers, and subscribers.
 While those numbers are important, they don't always translate into a successful music career.